shukriadams/guides/raspberrypi/raspberrypi-fileserver.md

 # Raspbery Pi file server

-This guide describes constructing a multi-disk file server basedon a Raspberry Pi 4.
+This guide describes constructing a simple, multi-disk file server basedon a Raspberry Pi 4.
 The server has relatively high throughput because of the Pi 4's improved disk IO.
+Note that this server is only for storing and sharing your files on a local network - it doesn't have anything fancy like RAID for increased speed or data redundancy.

 ## Hardware